 We know from experience “mob mentality” can settle into any crowd quickly.
 Police must also read a crowd, help them demonstrate safely, and prevent people who wish to turn to violence from doing so.

-In this footage from RTV6, it shows IMPD Mounted Patrol moving quickly
+In this footage from RTV6, it shows IMPD Mounted Patrol moving quickly into the crowd

-This footage also shows police action from officers on foot, in squad cars,
+This footage also shows police action from officers on foot, in squad cars, and on bicycles

 Officers on all forms of transportation are necessary in any rally, march, or demonstration.
 The Mounted Patrol is perhaps the most uniquely suited for this kind of police work.